 No one questioned Dhane’s authority, not with him being human and aligned to the Shadow affinity.
 They saw him as the King of Shadows.

-When he fabricated the King of Shadows, it was purely in hope of staying relevant, interesting to society so he wouldn’t get thrown away to the priests of Light.
+When he fabricated the King of Shadows, it was purely in the hope of staying relevant and interesting to society so he wouldn’t get thrown away to the priests of Light.

 It was never meant to be real.